PicusMaximus/Industry4Dot0/src/DOBOT/README.md

       ```
 4. Build the project
    #### Python
    To start the python services you have to run to seperate commands.
-The first will start the API-Server and the second will run the Socket-Server which will only listen to website interactions.\
+The first will start the API-Server which runs flask and the second will run the Socket-Server using CherryPi.
+The Socket-Server just listens for interactions the user makes on the websites and has no other purpose.\
 > [!NOTE]
 > This will be executed in the DOBOT directory.
    ##### First
       ```bash
          $ python3 ./api.py